 Mostly freelance designer, have a duty of bringing out the clients concepts into reality.
 Being an expert at delivering a client’s vision or designs is a great thing.
 However, it will not ensure you have a successful career.
 Protecting your work is equally important as marketing yourself and building a client base.
 It is important to legally secure terms and payments by using a thorough and concise freelance design contract template or a simple graphic design contract template.

-You can easily get short-changed by clients if you begin working without a contract.
-A freelance designer will understand the importance of a contract when hours of work go to waste due to lack of a contract.
-Keep in mind that drafting a contract is similar to a balancing act – you want to cover your bases while ensuring you do not scare clients with a 50+ page contract.
+You can easily get short-changed by clients if you begin working without a graphic design contract.
+A freelance designer will understand the importance of a contract when hours of work go to waste due to lack of a graphic designer contract.
+Keep in mind that drafting a graphic design contract is similar to a balancing act – you want to cover your bases while ensuring you do not scare clients with a 50+ page contract.
 This is why you need to know what is required in such an agreement.

-People who consult a legal professional such as a lawyer to draft a contract may end up having a document which is full of legalese.
+People who consult a legal professional such as a lawyer to draft a simple graphic design contract template may end up having a document which is full of legalese.
 It may end up confusing clients and offering misinterpretations.
-The main aim of the contract should be direct and clear communication.
+The main aim of the graphic designer contract should be direct and clear communication.
 You should endeavor to outline details of the agreement and project, while avoiding unnecessary padding.
-A great contract should break down information to a manageable size, while being ironclad.
+A great graphic design contract should break down information to a manageable size, while being ironclad.

 Striking a balance between readable and ironclad is not easy.
 With this in mind, the following are the main points that need to appear in any freelance design contract template:

 Although it may seem obvious, it is usually overlooked.
 For example, you may have a verbal understanding between you and your client with regards to a project.
 However, it is mandatory to have the details in writing to ensure your deliverables and roles are crystal clear.
 This will prevent any misunderstanding in the long run.